Zhou dynasty: Traditional myth

 According to Chinese mythology, the Zhou lineage began when Jiang Yuan, a consort of the legendary Emperor Ku, miraculously conceived a child, Qi "the Abandoned One", after stepping into the divine footprint of Shangdi.
 Qi was a culture hero credited with surviving abandonment by his mother three times, and with greatly improving agriculture, to the point where he was granted lordship over Tai, the surname Ji, and the title Houji "Lord of Millet", by the Emperor Shun.
 He even received sacrifice as a harvest god.
 The term Houji was probably a hereditary title attached to a lineage.

 Buzhu—Qi's son, or rather that of the Houji—is said to have abandoned his position as Agrarian Master in old age and either he or his son Ju abandoned their tradition, living in the manner of the Xirong and Rongdi (see Hua–Yi distinction).
 Ju's son Liu, however, led his people to prosperity by restoring agriculture and settling them at a place called Bin, (Note: The exact location of Bin remains obscure, but it may have been close to Linfen on the Fen River in present-day Shanxi.) which his descendants ruled for generations.
 Tai later led the clan from Bin to Zhou, an area in the Wei River valley (modern Qishan County).

 The duke passed over his two elder sons Taibo and Zhongyong to favor the younger Jili, a warrior in his own right.
 As a vassal of the Shang kings Wu Yi and Wen Ding, Jili went to conquer several Xirong tribes before being treacherously killed by Shang forces.
 Taibo and Zhongyong had supposedly already fled to the Yangtze delta, where they established the state of Wu among the tribes there.
 Jili's son Wen bribed his way out of imprisonment and moved the Zhou capital to Feng (present-day Xi'an).
-Around 1046 BC, Wen's son Wu and his ally Jiang Ziya led an army of 45,000 men and 300 chariots across the Yellow River and defeated King Zhou of Shang at the Battle of Muye, marking the beginning of the Zhou dynasty.
+Around 1046 BC, Wen's son Wu and his ally Jiang Ziya led an army of 45,000 men and 300 chariots across the Yellow River and defeated Di Xin at the Battle of Muye, marking the beginning of the Zhou dynasty.
 (Note: Sima Qian was only able to establish historical dates after the time of the Gonghe Regency.
 Earlier dates, like that of 1046 BC for the Battle of Muye, are given in this article according to the Chinese government–sponsored Xia–Shang–Zhou Chronology Project, but they remain contentious.
 Various historians have offered dates for the battle ranging between 1122 and 1027 BC.)
 The Zhou enfeoffed a member of the defeated Shang royal family as the Duke of Song, which was held by descendants of the Shang royal family until its end.
 This practice was referred to as Er Wang San Ke.